pr5nrzz/object/readme.md

 -> When invoking [[Put]], how it behaves differs based on a number of factors, including (most impactfully) whether the property is already present on the object or not.
 -> If the property is present, the [[Put]] algorithm will roughly check:
     1. Is the property an accessor descriptor (see “Getters & Setters” section below)?
 If so, call the setter, if any.
-    2. Is the property a data descriptor with writable of false?
+    2. Is the property a data descriptor with writable of 'false'?
 If so, silently fail in non-strict mode, or throw TypeError in strict mode.
     3. Otherwise, set the value to the existing property as normal.
 Note: If the property is not yet present on the object in question, the [[Put]] operation is even more nuanced and complex.